 Remember: you don’t earn Status Credits when redeeming points

 One thing that many new frequent flyer point hobbyists don’t realise is that redeeming those hard-earned points don’t yield any SCs or points for your award flights.
 This is a shame – you are still being loyal to the airline by choosing to redeem your points to them – but is the way the system works.

 Qantas Frequent Flyer Status holds for new parents

-Qantas Silver, Gold and Platinum status holders (Platinum One is excluded) are eligible to put an 18-month hold on their status when they take a break from travel as a new parent.
+Qantas Silver, Gold, Platinum and Platinum One status holders are eligible to put an 18-month hold on their status when they take a break from travel as a new parent.